 The Citi Prestige Visa has a $700 annual fee, so for this to go to a 1 point per $ earn card for two of the major airline currencies on the market, when there are higher earning cards out there, is not good.

-For Citi Signature cardholders this means that their effective earn rates on spend have been cut from a relatively market leading position.
+For Citi Premier cardholders this means that their effective earn rates on spend have been cut from a relatively market leading position.

 I reached out to Citibank who provided this official comment on these changes:

 Any changes made are always in line with the rewards terms and conditions.
 We believe our rewards program continues to provide excellent value for our customers.
 We continually review our rewards program to ensure it provides value for all of our customers.
 We have recently conducted one of these reviews in light of recent external market changes and the impacts on our Rewards Program.